Vinod Babu

 Vinod Babu (born 20 May 1968) is an international cricket umpire based in Oman.

 Career

 On 20 January 2019, Babu made his Twenty20 International (T20I) umpiring debut, in a match between Maldives and Kuwait in the 2019 ACC Western Region T20 tournament.
+On 10 February 2019, Babu was selected to be part of the four-member umpire team for the T20I Quadrangular Series hosted by Oman from 13 to 17 February 2019.
+Babu was joined by fellow senior local umpire Rahul Asher and two International Cricket Council (ICC) officials, Graeme Labrooy and Ahsan Raza.
 His first ODI match as an umpire, on 6 January 2020, was between Namibia and the United Arab Emirates during the 2020 Oman Tri-Nation Series.

+In November 2024, Babu was an official for the Netherland's Oman tour consisting of two T20I's and one ODI.

-As of December 2023, he had officiated in 10 ODIs, and 36 T20Is, including 10 women's T20I matches.
+As of December 2025, he had officiated in 15 ODIs, and 40 T20Is, including 10 women's T20I matches.